 The law and the Diocese do not recognize an absolute right to freedom of speech when using the school’s technology resources and/or personal technology devices.
 All e-mail communications remain Diocese property.
 The Diocese of Greensburg reserves the right for its authorized representatives as specified, with written approval from the Superintendent, to access, use and disclose the contents of e-mail files for legitimate business purposes, (including responding to legal processes in any matter consistent with state and federal law) without the permission of the user.
 It is a violation of this policy for any employee of the Diocese of Greensburg, or school or parish within the Diocese of Greensburg including management) to access the mail files of users to satisfy personal curiosity without a legitimate business need.

 There is no absolute right to privacy when using the school’s technology resources.
-Network administrators may review files and communications to maintain system integrity and ensure that users are using the system responsibly.
+Network administrators may review files and communications to maintain system integrity and ensure that users are using the system responsibly if requested by the building principal or Superintendent.
 School personnel will have the right to review any and all material saved, transmitted, accessed, or momentarily in use by the student in accord with the policy set by the school’s administration.
 Users should not expect that files will be private (see Introduction, paragraph 1).

 St. Bernard Regional Catholic School and its employees will not be held responsible for the actions of a user who is in violation of any of the terms of this policy.
 This responsibility is extended to, but not limited to: loss or unavailability of data or interruptions of service, violations of copyright restrictions, the accuracy or quality of information obtained through the school's system, or any liability, damages, or financial obligations arising through the unauthorized use of the school's and/or personal technology resources.

 St. Bernard Regional Catholic School makes no warranties of any kind, whether expressed or implied, for the service we are providing.